Locations API Implementation Guide

 | string | Comma-separated list of fields to include in response |

-| string | Sort results: |
+| string | Sort results by type: |

 Geographical Filtering with Boundaries